ARSALANnam/PCSKM-V2/README.md

 * Scikit-Learn (`scikit-learn`)
 * Scikit-Image (`scikit-image`)

-## 💻 Usage

-1. Place your target image in the project folder (e.g., named `test.jpeg`).
-2. Open the script and ensure the image path matches your file.
-3. Run the script:

-    ```bash
-    python PCSKM.py
-    ```

-4. The script will output the logs in the console and save the result as `compressed++.jpg`.

 ## 🧠 How It Works ( The Logic)

 The core of this project is the `find_optimal_k` algorithm.
 Instead of guessing a fixed `k` (e.g., k=64), the script performs an iterative search: